 Communication occurs between local law enforcement and the college regarding off-campus party houses and student plans to host parties.
-Helena Police is willing to meet to discuss common concerns and the college cooperates with investigations of students involved with alcohol and/or other drug abuse.
+The Helena Police Department and Lewis and Clark County Sheriff's Office are willing to meet to discuss common concerns and the college cooperates with investigations of students involved with alcohol and/or other drug abuse.